SEO & Content Marketing Go Hand In Hand—You Need Both

 This means working hard to make sure what Google crawls delivers exceptional value, relevance and a ‘je ne sais quoi’ that marks you as different from everyone else.
 On top of this, you need to be completely transparent with Google.

-Bottom line: Offer your audiences something unique, worthwhile and super relevant while adhering to Google’s crawling transparency guidelines – and the search engines will listen and reward you too.
+Bottom line: Offer your audiences something unique, worthwhile and super relevant while adhering to Google’s crawling transparency guidelines – and the search engines will listen and reward you.

 Keywords are a fundamental part of SEO, but at the end of the day, keywords are just that: words.
-Words, even strung together in a tidy sequence, don’t necessarily inspire or make you feel something, do they?
+Even when strung together in a tidy sequence, words don’t necessarily inspire or make you feel something.
 Content marketing is all about emotion and authentic connection.
-In many ways, it’s similar to baking a cake: it takes raw ingredients (keywords, words and images) and mixes them together into something special that delights the emotional senses or satiates a specific kind of hunger by solving an audience’s problem.
+In many ways, it’s similar to baking a cake: it takes raw ingredients (keywords, words and images) and mixes them together into something special that delights the emotional senses or satiates a specific kind of hunger by solving a person's problem.

-Even more, Google and Bing are clever and will quickly pick up on poorly crafted content.
-If you inelegantly spam keywords (the ol’ keyword stuffing approach), you’re sure to attract search engines’ attention… but not in a good way.
-Sure, it’s important to understand exactly what your target audiences search for, but how are you–as a unique individual or business–solving that problem for the searcher?
+Google and Bing are clever, and will quickly pick up on poorly crafted content.
+If you inelegantly spam keywords (the ol’ keyword stuffing approach), you’re sure to attract search engines’ attention… and not in a good way.
+Sure, it’s important to understand exactly what your target audiences search for, but how are you solving that problem for the searcher?
 And how are you doing it better than that guy over there?
-This is why it’s super important to understand what a long-tail keyword reveals about a user’s search intent–to make sure the content you produce exactly and 100% delivers what they’re seeking.
-If you want to keep on top of the SEO and content marketing game, you need to constantly demonstrate your relevance to your audience!
+This is why it’s super important to understand what a long-tail keyword reveals about a user’s search intent, to make sure your content delivers what they’re seeking.
+If you want to keep on top of the SEO and content marketing game, you need to constantly demonstrate your relevance to your audience.

 So don’t settle for an SEO strategy that precisely targets keywords and includes a smattering of lexical semantic indexed alternatives (a fancy way of saying synonyms and related words), but doesn’t connect with your audience’s mind, heart and soul.
-By combining your SEO with a killer content marketing strategy, you can find that sweet spot where search engines know exactly what you’re offering AND your content enchants audiences into becoming loyal fans.
+By combining your SEO with a killer content marketing strategy, you can find that sweet spot where search engines know exactly what you’re offering, and your content enchants people into becoming loyal fans.

 Any digital marketing pro will tell you that SEO involves building quality links that drive traffic to your website.
 The best and most sustainable way to attract these inbound links?
 Produce high-quality content that seduces audiences and influencers into sharing and linking to it.
 This is the magic signal Google and Bing are looking for.

 After all, without authority and credibility, how can search engines recommend you?
-You might know how amazing your hotel or gardening service or e-commerce business is, but without signs that people love and endorse your content, Google won’t know.
-Attracting inbound links from engaged readers and credible resources show Google that you know what you’re doing and you’re doing it well.
+You might know how amazing your hotel, gardening service, or e-commerce business is, but without signs that people love and endorse your content, Google won’t know.
+Attracting inbound links from engaged readers and credible sources shows Google that you know what you’re doing, and that you’re doing it well.

-Ah, social signals.
-These can include shares, likes, comments and clicks.
-Basically, anything that shows hearty appreciation for or interaction with your content.
-Though the extent to which these influence rankings is unclear, Moz claims that social signals have an indirect and direct impact on SEO rankings.
-A well-designed content marketing strategy will consider how to optimise every itty-bitty aspect of your content for shareability and include easy social sharing in the design to give your SEO rankings a little lift.
+Social signals work on a similar basis.
+These include shares, likes, comments and clicks.
+Basically, anything that shows appreciation for your content.
+The extent to which these influence rankings is unclear, but Moz claims that social signals have an indirect and direct impact on SEO rankings.
+A well-designed content marketing strategy will consider how to optimise every itty-bitty aspect of your content for shareability and include easy social sharing in the design to give your SEO rankings a lift.

 Want to be irresistible to Google?
-Our advice: Bring SEO and content marketing together to make a power duo.
-SEO isn’t SEO without content marketing.
+Bring SEO and content marketing together to make an unstoppable duo.
+SEO just isn’t SEO without content marketing.
 Why?
 Although content marketing can exist without SEO, successful SEO is nearly impossible without content marketing.
-Together, they make a powerful team and add a lot of value to each other.
+Together, they make a powerful team and add bundles of value.

-Invest in authentic content that solves your target audiences’ problems in a unique way and you’ll see a natural bump in your SEO rankings, engagement and conversions.
-If you play your cards right, your well-crafted content marketing strategy will thrill and entice your audience to start a conversation with you and boost your credibility–enticing kudos and rewards from the search engine gods.
+Invest in authentic content that solves your target audiences’ problems in a unique way and you’ll see a natural bump in your SEO rankings, engagement, and conversions.
+It's all about creating excellent content.
+If you play your cards right, your well-crafted content marketing strategy will thrill and entice your audience to start a conversation with you. and boost your credibility–enticing rewards from the search engine gods.